Posture-Related Neck Stiffness

 Yes.
 Stress can change breathing patterns, posture, muscle tension, and how the body carries load through the neck and shoulders.
 While stress is not the only factor, it often contributes to recurring tightness and tension patterns that should be evaluated alongside posture and mobility.

 If symptoms keep returning, interfere with work or sleep, worsen with desk posture, limit movement, or require repeated short-term relief, it may be worth scheduling an evaluation.
-A musculoskeletal exam can help identify whether posture, mobility, muscle guarding, or joint restriction may be contributing.
+A musculoskeletal exam can help identify whether posture, mobility, muscle guarding, or joint restriction is contributing.

 If your symptoms keep coming back, a focused evaluation can help you better understand what may be contributing to the pattern.